 You are also limited to the number of investors and most of them must be accredited investors.
 Many CEO's and entrepreneurs, judging the cost for the filings to raise capital privately and the cost of the Private Placement Memorandum versus going public, choose to go public instead.
 Why you might ask?
 Because the cost to go public is only a little more than what it would cost to do the SEC filings and Private Placement Memorandum, which you must do to raise capital from friends and family members.

 When you go public you have many advantages.
 We have several reports including one listing all the advantages of being a public company.
-Some of them include credibility and prestige.
-Having the ability to simply direct someone to Yahoo finance, E-Trade or their brokerage firm to so they can see your company's stock quote, usually makes raising capital easier.
-They can also buy your stock from their broker.
+Some of them may include credibility and prestige.
+Having the ability to simply direct someone to Yahoo finance, E-Trade or their brokerage firm to so they can see your company's stock quote, has the possibility of making raising capital easier.
+They can also buy stock in your company from their broker.

 Also, investors know they have a potential exit strategy.
 Investors in private companies may never be able to get their money back.
 That is why thousands of small companies go public.
-The investor has an exit strategy in that they can typically sell their stock through a broker.
+The investor has an exit strategy in that they may be able to sell their stock through a broker.

 There are many other benefits in addition to the prestige of being a public company, such as using the stock as currency to trade for advertising.
 A public company, if it follows all the legal procedures, can even advertise that it is a public company to investors.

 As stated earlier, a private company can only raise money from friends and family.
-A public company does not have those limitations.
-Also, investors can call their broker or go online to buy your stock.
-This makes things much easier for an individual, investment firm or a fund to invest in your company.
+A public company does not have those limitations if they register shares and follow other regulatory guideline.
+Also, investors can call their broker or go online to buy stock in your company..
+This typically makes thing easier for an individual, investment firm or a fund to buy stock of your company since they can buy it through a broker.

-You can also use the stock as a currency to acquire company vehicles, equipment, other companies, your competitors, attract key employees; provide incentives or compensation and more.
+You may also be able to use the stock as a currency to acquire company vehicles, equipment, other companies, your competitors, attract key employees; provide incentives or compensation and more.
 It has become quite popular to use stock to trade for advertising.
-You can use the advertising for company purposes and also to inform the general public that you are a public company and they can buy your stock from their stock broker.
+You can use the advertising for company purposes and also to inform the general public that you are a public company and they can buy stock in your company from their stock broker.

 It is important to know that even when raising a small amount of capital from friends and family, you still need to provide the proper contract structure, disclosure documentation, SEC filings and the investment accords needed for capital formation.